benvand/benspotatoblog/README.md

 This is a lightweight lightweight blogging tool with create, edit and delete functionality for articles configured for use on App Engine.

 With appearances from:
-* [djangae](https://github.com/potatolondon/djangae) -  The best way to run Django on Google App Engine.
+* [djangae](https://github.com/potatolondon/djangae) -  The best way to run Django on Google App Engine
 * [djangae-scaffold](https://github.com/potatolondon/djangae-scaffold)
 * [django-bootstrap3](https://github.com/dyve/django-bootstrap3)